Dropbox with a Custom Sync Directory

 Solution

-This is the simplest approach — one command gives you Dropbox with full file manager integration:
+This is the simplest approach — one command gives you Dropbox with full file manager integration.
+Choose the package that matches your desktop environment:

 sudo apt update